HPSCTerrSys/TSMP/doc/content/setup_tsmp/input_obs.md

 `dr`: (real) Snapping distance for the observation.

-**Attention** This variable should have a length of `2` (one snapping distance for longitudes and one for latitudes).
+**Attention** This variable should have a length of `2` (one snapping distance in longitude direction and another snapping distance in latitude direction).

 Each of the CLM observations is snapped to the nearest CLM grid cell based on the given `lon`, `lat` and the snapping distance `dr` which